 The GOP kept referencing AOC and Bernie Sanders in their attack ads against Biden, and if you were to believe Very Serious Media Men, it’s because “aww, poor little racist sexist Trump just doesn’t know how to run against another old white man like himself.”
 No. NO. That’s not the lesson.
 GOP voters really and truly believe Biden is just like AOC and Bernie, and no amount of facts will convince them otherwise.
 The GOP strategists were smart with their ads.
 They know that their base thinks Biden is lying when he reaches out to Republicans like John Kasich, so they made sure to reinforce that belief.
 When Democrats make big overtures to Republicans, they actually alienate the very Republican voters they are trying to entice.
 Those voters just feel manipulated.
 It’s almost as if, when conservative voters have a choice between a real Republican and a fake Republican, they choose the real one every time.
 Funny that!

 Joe Biden spent most of his campaign pandering to Republicans.
-Yet it’s Blacks, liberal Latinos, Arizona Native Americans, AAPI women, and progressives who are getting him over the finish line.
+Yet it’s Black voters, liberal Latino voters, Arizona Native American voters, AAPI women, and progressives who are getting him over the finish line.
 He did not peel off any Republican votes.
 In fact, Trump increased his share of GOP voters.
 Biden’s strategy utterly failed.
 Republicans saw all that pandering as just that: pandering.
 Insincere.
 Manipulative.

 Democrats, you have to fucking stand for something.
 You have to possess and be able to articulate and communicate a clear vision of who you are and what you want America to be.
 You must differentiate yourself from Republicans; otherwise, what’s the point?
 It does not work to be this big tent party trying to equally represent everyone to the left of I Shouldn’t Have to Press One for English.
 You have to implement some real values and litmus tests.